 Participating services will be required to install data extraction software on their network and work with the ACCESS team to develop the extraction processes.
 Participating sites are also encouraged to nominate a site investigator to represent the site’s interest and a site contact to address technical issues should they arise.
 There are no other participation requirements and ACCESS covers all costs associated with getting involved.

-ACCESS receives core funding from the Australian Department of Health with the aim to monitor Australia’s progress in the control of blood borne viruses and sexually transmitted infections.
+ACCESS receives core funding from the Australian Department of Health with the aim to monitor Australia’s progress in the control of blood borne viruses and sexually transmissible infections.
 In addition, the governments of New South Wales, Victoria, Northern Territory, Western Australia and the Australian Capital Territory provide funding for state level outcomes.
 Funding for particular outcomes is also provided by the Blood Borne Virus & STI Research, Intervention and Strategic Evaluation Program (BRISE), an NHMRC Project Grant (APP1082336) and a NHMRC Partnership Grant (GNT1092852).
 There is no cost to participation.

 Consent from individual patients is not required, and there are several reasons for this.
 First, hundreds of thousands of patients pass through services where ACCESS operates, and it would be impossible to obtain consent from every individual.
 Also, the risks associated with the project are minimal because all extracted data are completely anonymous.
 In addition, the collection of patient data is part of routine care at participating services.
 Approval for ACCESS has been provided by Ethics Committees in every Australian jurisdiction, and this includes a waiver of individual consent.
 Finally, posters and information sheets for public display are provided at all sites to inform patients about the project and how extracted information is used.